goodluckoguzie/WAD/Node_Express_Tutorial_Week5.markdown

    - Test:
      - Ensure Vite (`npx vite dev`) and PM2 (`pm2 start app.mjs --name Week5Server --watch`) are running.
-     - Go to `http://localhost:5173`, type an artist (e.g., “The Beatles”), click the button, and see the map move to their hometown.
+     - Go to `http://localhost:5173`, type an artist (e.g., “The Beatles”), click the button, and see the map move to Liverpool.
    - **Discussion**:
      - Without CORS, you’d see an error in the browser console (F12, “Console” tab) like “CORS policy: No ‘Access-Control-Allow-Origin’ header.”
      - **Why**: The map (port 5173) and server (port 3000) are on different ports, breaking the same-origin policy.